February 13-18, 2007 Annual Cabin Trip: (86 Photos)

 11.

-10. Although Learning was at the cabin with his sled, but I can honestly say I can't remember seeing it move the whole weekend.
+10. Although Learning was at the cabin with his sled, I can honestly say we can't remember seeing it move the whole weekend.

 Day 5:

-9. Saturday arrived and we spent the day riding and trying out new jumps, unfortunately the cameras stayed off as we concentrated on burning gas!
-That evening all the girls arrived for a "time" at the cabin.
+9. On Saturday we spent the day doing more of the same, riding and trying out new jumps.
+Unfortunately the cameras stayed off as we just enjoyed burning gas!
+That evening all the girls arrived for a good ol' fashioned "time" at the cabin.

 8.